Rio Carnival: Music

 There has been a revival of street carnival traditions through brass bands, also known as Blocos De Rua, playing alternative and international music styles in the 21st century.
 Commercialization of samba school is often challenged by bands reviving more grassroots, participatory music forms.
-Dozens of new street bands sprang up in the early 2000’s.
+Dozens of new street bands sprang up in the early 2000s.
 Many centered-on street bands instead of the traditional samba-school bateria.
 Band groups with trombones, trumpets, sousaphones and remodeled band horns.
 These groups reclaimed public spaces having whole neighborhoods into open air dance floors.
 Revivalists openly took in styles like Jazz, Funk, soul, Afrobeat, and even electronic dance music.
-This global mix both honors samba’s synthetic roots and pushes carnival music toward new things.
+This global mix both honors samba's synthetic roots and pushes carnival music toward new things.

 The Rio Carnaval has had a lot of cultural importances and global appeal.
 Each samba school parade revolves around a specially made samba enredo.
 This is music that can celebrate Afro-Brazilian heritage or to recall historical events.
 Through the lyrics, dancing, and floats, the carnival music becomes something for collective memory and political commentary changing each parade into a special drama of Brazilian heritage.
-The Rio Carnival by it being only a year round community anchor.
+The Rio Carnival by it being only a year-round community anchor.
 Beyond the four day event, samba schools work as social and cultural places in their neighborhoods.
 This is shown by weekly rehearsals and youth music workshops keeping the rhythm alive all year round, adopting intergenerational bonds.

 The Rio de Janeiro's city hall had a community project to boost the cities culture.
 This project has helped attract tourists to come and celebrate its history and as well as Rios carnival.
 They have actively organized international exhibitions to promote the music and culture.
 The exhibitions are designed to show the diversity and culture of Rios carnival and uses the music as central element to attract global attention and more tourists.
 The music is also promoted through magazines and education allowing for younger people to understand the cultural and historical significance and can help connect to the rest of the world.